RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-workloads.md

-Now let's bring all these settings together and actually launch some workloads!
+Now let's bring all these configurations together and actually launch some workloads!

-> **NOTE**: We're calling everything RHEL8 here, regardless of whether you're actually using CentOS 8 as your base image - it won't impact anything for our purposes here.
+> **NOTE**: We're calling most of the resources "RHEL 8" here, regardless of whether you're actually using CentOS 8 as your base image - it won't impact anything for our purposes here.

-To begin with let's use the NFS volumes we created earlier to launch some VMs.
-We are going to create a machine called `rhel8-server-nfs`.
-As you'll recall we have created a PVC called `rhel8-nfs` that was created using the CDI utility with a RHEL 8 base image.
-To connect the machine to the network we will utilise the `NetworkAttachmentDefinition` we created for the underlying host's secondary NIC.
+To begin with let's use the OpenShift Data Foundation volume we created earlier to launch some VMs.
+We are going to create a machine called `rhel8-server-ocs`.
+As you'll recall we have created a PVC called `rhel8-ocs` that was created using the CDI utility with a CentOS 8 base image.
+To connect the machine to the network we will utilise the `NetworkAttachmentDefinition` we created for the underlying host's third NIC (`enp3s0` via `br1`).
 This is the `tuning-bridge-fixed` interface which refers to that bridge created previously.
-It's also important to remember that OpenShift 4.x uses Multus as it's default networking CNI so we also ensure Multus knows about this `NetworkAttachmentDefinition`
+It's also important to remember that OpenShift 4.x uses Multus as it's default networking CNI so we also ensure Multus knows about this `NetworkAttachmentDefinition`.
 Lastly we have set the `evictionStrategy` to `LiveMigrate` so that any request to move the instance will use this method.
 We will explore this in more depth in a later lab.

+Let's apply a VM configuration via the CLI first:

 ~~~bash
 $ cat << EOF | oc apply -f -